0x656b694d/a2b/README.md

      }
    };
    ```
-   The `add` function returns an intermidiate result (a reference) which `translate` should return as well.
+   The `add` function returns an intermediate result (a reference) which `translate` should return as well.

 1. Translate an object (or `std::vector`, or `std::list`) by calling the `translate` method:
    ```c++